flowsforapex/apex-flowsforapex/docs/usingTasksToImplementYourProcess.md

 Item Values contains a comma-separated list of values to be supplied.
 The following items are available to be substituted into the Item Values string at runtime:

-- Flows for APEX Process Variables.
+- Flows for APEX Process Variables (of type varchar2).
   These are specified using the syntax `&F4A$<variable_name>.` &F4A$ is required to be upper case.
   Note the trailing period '.'.
+  Note also that substitution currently only works on process variables of type `varchar2`, due to format translation issues on dates and numbers.
 - Flows for APEX Pseudo Variables.
   The current Process ID, Subflow ID and Step Key for the current task are also available as pseudo variables.
   These are specified as `&F4A$PROCESS_ID.` , `&F4A$SUBFLOW_ID.` and `&F4A$STEP_KEY.` respectively.